pangxueyu233/CC_LY_LAB_WEBSITE/content/authors/LSJ/_index.md

 ---
 # Display name
-title: Hongyu Liu
+title: Shujun Li

 # Username (this should match the folder name)
 authors:
-- LHY
+- LSJ

 # Is this the primary user of the site?
 superuser: false